flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 #### Segmentation Fault

-Inherited from MOS' design, this console also features a special 'anomaly' called **Open Bus**: If an instruction tries to read from an unmapped or invalid address, the last value read is supplied instead [@nes-open_bus].
+Inherited from MOS' design, this console also features a special 'anomaly' called **Open Bus**: If an instruction tries to read from an unmapped or invalid address, the last value read is supplied instead [@cpu-open_bus].
 If this goes unhandled by the program, execution may continue in an unpredictable state.

 #### Cartridge/game data